NetBeans Selection Management Tutorial I-Using a TopComponent’s Lookup

 </module-dependencies>

-Now add the same dependency for the My Viewer module, starting with right-click on the My Viewer project node and selecting Properties.
+Add the same dependency for the My Viewer module.
+Right-click the My Viewer project and select Properties.
+When finished, the module dependencies look like this in the Project window:

 Creating the Viewer Component